capejs/capejs/content/tutorials/capejs_primer/19_collection_agent3.md

 rm app/assets/javascripts/task_store.es6
 ```

-Our "Todo list" application is now able to respond Cape.JS 1.2.
+Our "Todo list" application is now fully conformant to the Cape.JS 1.2.

-On [Next lecture](../20_reordering1), I'll add the function to change the showing order of the task on the different viewpoint.
+On [the next lecture](../20_reordering1), I'll add the function to change the showing order of the task on the different viewpoint.